lorenzbr/lorenzbr.github.io/_pages/code.md

 ## Misc

 In recent years, I have been working a lot with patent data and data on technical standards.
-A few other repositories hence deal with the acquisition (web crawlers) and transformation (parser) of such data.
-If you are interested, check it out on my [GitHub profile](https://github.com/lorenzbr).
+A few other repositories hence deal with the extraction (web crawlers) and transformation (parser) of such data.
+If you are interested, check them out on my [GitHub profile](https://github.com/lorenzbr).